-During the winter, the Greater Ravenswood Chamber of Commerce and SSA #31 provide supplemental snow plowing service for businesses within the Ravenswood Industrial Corridor.
+During the winter, the Greater Ravenswood Chamber of Commerce and SSA #31 provide supplemental snow plowing service for the Ravenswood Industrial Corridor.
+Our crews clear the street and parking spaces of snow to ensure access for businesses and neighbors.

-Our contract for service runs from Nov.
-15, 2020 to March 15, 2021.
+Our contract for snow plowing runs from Nov.
+20, 2022 to March 31, 2023.
 When snowfall is greater than 4 inches, you can expect to see additional plows out in the neighborhood!

 Snowplowing Services for Ravenswood Corridor

-GRCC and SSA#31 provide overnight snow removal for parking spaces in the Ravenswood corridor (Irving Park to Lawrence) to ensure that employees and customers can access parking in the following morning.
+GRCC and SSA#31 provide overnight snow removal for parking spaces in the Ravenswood Corridor (Irving Park to Lawrence) to ensure that employees and customers can access parking the following morning.
 This service is provided between midnight and 4 a.m. when snowfall is greater than 4 inches.

 Accordingly, we advise residents and workers not to park overnight in that section of the corridor when snow is anticipated.
 This ensures that crews can provide the best service possible while also making sure no one gets plowed in.